Megaesophagus and GERD in Bulldogs

 This abnormal distended esophageal pocket collects the recent meal and in doing so prevents it from reaching its normal destination, your bulldog stomach.
 This food is often “hacked up” whole as undigested food medically described as regurgitation.

-Although the cause of megaesophagus in pets is often unknown, there are several different potential disease processes in dogs and cats that may lead to it:
+In other dog breed the cause is often unknown, there are several different potential disease processes in dogs and cats that may lead to it such as:

 - Esophageal obstructions due to a foreign body